Summary Basis of Decision for Paxlovid

 Recent Activity for Paxlovid

-SBDs written for eligible drugs approved after September 1, 2012 will be updated to include post-authorization information.
+The SBDs written for eligible drugs (as outlined in Frequently Asked Questions: Summary Basis of Decision [SBD] Project: Phase II) approved after September 1, 2012 will be updated to include post-authorization information.
 This information will be compiled in a Post-Authorization Activity Table (PAAT).
 The PAAT will include brief summaries of activities such as submissions for new uses of the product, and whether Health Canada's decisions were negative or positive.
-PAATs will be updated regularly with post-authorization activity throughout the product's life cycle.
+The PAATs will be updated regularly with post-authorization activity throughout the product life cycle.

 Post-Authorization Activity Table (PAAT) for Paxlovid